Counseling For Veterans: Mental Health Care At Home

 Getty/AnnaStills

 Mental health conditions may arise during active duty or after transitioning back to civilian life.
 For post 9-11 veterans, there is at least recognition that this is the case, and there are programs available for helping veterans with this transition.
-However, For some people, it can be hard to pinpoint when to seek help.
+However, for some people, it can be hard to pinpoint when to seek help through mental health services.
 That’s why it can be helpful to recognize the signs of certain common mental health conditions.

-Service members or others may want to seek therapy if they experience symptoms like:
+Service members or others may want to seek counseling if they experience symptoms like:

 • Feeling regularly sad, hopeless, or worried